Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Use case studies

 \subsubsection{Drug discovery}

 Drug simulation is a monumental challenge in contemporary science due to the complexity of molecular interactions and the enormous number of possible configurations.
-In this context, quantum computing offers a clear advantage as it is able to model and treat phenomena such as the electronic structure of molecules and interactions between atoms more adequately than classical computing.
-As explained above, the ability of tensor networks to efficiently represent quantum states may allow us to simulate certain molecules that are currently not possible with quantum computers.
+Fault-tolerant quantum computing may eventually provide advantages for selected electronic-structure and quantum-chemistry tasks, but in the near term tensor-network methods such as DMRG and related ansatz-based techniques remain classical tools for exploiting structure in correlated molecular systems.
+Their usefulness depends on orbital ordering, entanglement structure, active-space selection, and the ranks required for the desired accuracy.

-Similarly, we can save time and costs of new drug discovery by predicting new therapeutic properties associated with new drugs.
-This can be achieved in several ways, one of them being the tensor decomposition \cite{Drug}.
+Similarly, we can save time and costs in drug discovery by predicting new therapeutic properties associated with new drugs.
+This is a data-driven tensor-decomposition and tensor-completion use case rather than a quantum many-body simulation \cite{Drug}.
 To this end, we create a drug-gene-disease tensor, which accounts for the relationships found between these drug-gene, drug-disease and gene-disease pairs.
 With this, we formulate a tensor completion problem.
 The initial tensor will have only the direct relationships of the pairs we have found, while the rest of the more complex relationships will be the ones we have to determine.
 For this, we will perform a generalized tensor decomposition (GTD), to model part of these relationships, and we will apply a multilayer perceptron (MLP) to capture the rest of the relationships.

 The main limitation of this method is that its predictive capacity is inferior for new diseases, so other techniques must be coupled to it.